 In this area, we have three common objectives: promote domestic energy efficiency and reduce our emissions of CO2eq, developing competitive Green ICT to improve the eco-efficiency of our customers and to position Telefónica as a leader in Green ICT solutions.

-At Telefónica, we measure our environmental performance through global KPIs applicable to all operators, in order to facilitate decision-making, identify potential environmental risks and measure the economic impact.
+At Telefónica we measure our environmental performance with global KPIs applicable to all operators to facilitate decision making, the identification of potential environmental risks and the measurement of economic impact.

 We manage our environmental risks following the global risk management model implemented in the company.
 Among the risks we have identified, we should mention those related to environmental liabilities, inadequate management of waste, the effect of climate change on operations, etc.